cgi-estonia-space/asar-focus/doc/sum/sum_esa.md

 The scenario could vary from the type of operating system to orchestration framework used.
 This means there could be different engines used - docker, containerd, CRI-O and podman - which all need customized setup.

-Currently utilized and tested approaches within this project are represented below:
+Currently, utilized and tested approaches within this project are represented below:
 * [podman on Ootpa](https://github.com/cgi-estonia-space/ALUs-platform/blob/main/rhel/8/ootpa/install_container_toolkit.sh)
 * [docker on Jammy](https://github.com/cgi-estonia-space/ALUs-platform/blob/main/ubuntu/22_04/jammy-aws/install_nvidia_container_base.sh)